AttorneyTech/attorneytech-database/README.md

 $ docker pull dpage/pgadmin4
 ```

-If not add tag, it will pull the latest version of image
+If not add tag (e.g. `postgres:14.3`), it will pull the latest version of image

 ### Create and run container